-…in which while trudging from Greg’s Hut to Bellingham intermittently in enjoyable company, I duplicitously meditate on the downsides of companionship.
+The Purposeless Pennine Way, in which while trudging in enjoyable company, I duplicitously meditate on the downsides of companionship.

 Day Twelve – Greg’s Hut to Alston

 At Greg’s it was entertaining to watch contrasting approaches to companionship, the Norfolk and the Sheffield, both of which, having lived in both places, I’m familiar with.
 The Norfolk siblings often walked apart; when the sister arrived she hadn’t seen her slower brother for several hours.
-Although clearly affectionate and caring, they spoke to each other only on practical matters and were content to sit in calm silence, the natural mode of Norfolk natives – I should know, I live with one.
+Although affectionate and caring, they spoke to each other only on practical matters and were content to sit in calm silence, the natural mode of Norfolk natives – I should know, I live with one.

 As someone lacking geocultural roots, a social chimera, I like a bit of both.
-My ideal trail buddy could deliver an hour’s actually meaningful conversation, then pause to examine wild flowers while I plodded on contemplating issues raised, or other thoughts entirely.
-We might enjoy a convivial lunch together, then walk separately for the entire afternoon.
+My ideal trail buddy could deliver an hour’s meaningful conversation, then pause to examine wild flowers while I plodded on, contemplating the issues raised or other thoughts entirely.
+We might enjoy lunch together, then walk separately for the entire afternoon.
 When one fancied a shower and a hostel, it would be no problem if the other preferred to wild camp further up the trail.

 I’m famous for abandoning companions I’ve tired of.
 I once impulsively clambered onto a random train pulling out of a Romanian border station in January, shouting to my bemused travelling buddy on the snowy platform below “I’m going to Vienna for a coffee, catch me up”.
 That was forty years ago, I haven’t seen him since.

-It seemed a wonderful miracle to be back in the George and Dragon, so sadly abandoned on my last Pennine Way, especially as my anticipation had been heightened by having to wait forty minutes for it to open, at midday.
+It seemed a miracle to be back in the George and Dragon, so sadly abandoned on my last Pennine Way, especially as my anticipation had been heightened by having to wait forty minutes for it to open, at midday.
 Somehow the Sheffield lads turned up just as it opened, having also cunningly missed the worst of the rain.

 My roomie was a recently retired financial analyst, and if they don’t know good value who does?
-A keen summit bagger, he was hunting for a retirement home within easy reach of Scotland and The Lakes.
+A summit bagger, he was hunting for a retirement home within easy reach of Scotland and The Lakes.
 I didn’t dare ask his budget, but with a house in Milton Keynes under offer he could probably have bought half of Alston.

 You meet a lot of people trying to walk the Pennine Way, many of them overburdened and underprepared; many fail.
 By the time I got to Teesdale I’d started ruefully to suspect that she too might have fallen by the Wayside.
-That would have been disappointing, both for her sake and because from our five minutes’ conversation I’d for some reason convinced myself this was someone who would absolutely succeed.
+That would have been disappointing, both for her sake and because from our five minutes’ conversation I’d for some reason convinced myself this was someone who would succeed.
 Hence I was disproportionately pleased to see JR walk into Alston Hostel, vindicating my judgement.
 Also because in our previous brief encounter I’d instantly warmed to her.
 We spent a happy hour reminiscing about our own very individual Pennine Ways, so far.

 Day Thirteen – Alston to Greenhead